 Another common x-ray dentists take is a “Panoramic” radiograph.
 This is typically taken once permanent teeth start erupting (the front teeth and 6 year molars) around age 7-9.
 This radiograph checks for any missing permanent teeth, extra teeth, and developmental abnormalities.
 They are also indicated if a child has a severe trauma to check for any bone fractures.
 Here is an example of a panoramic radiograph:

-Periapical x-rays show teeth and their roots.
+Periapical x-rays show a close up view of teeth and their roots.
 They are taken in cases of trauma, to detect any tooth eruption anomalies, and tooth abscesses.
-Here is an example of a periapical radiograph:

 Questions?
 Comments?
 Let us know below!